timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/image-template.md

           name: default

 ```
-We are using a ytt function to construct the tag of the container image and are using the data values defined in our Workload, the parameters and the source input.
+We are using a ytt function to construct the tag of the container image and are using the data values defined in our Workload, the parameters, and the source input.

-When an image resource has successfully built with its current configuration and pushed to the container registry, the custom report will report the up to date fully qualified built OCI image reference in the `status.latestImage` which we can therefore use as the output of our Template specified in jsonpath.
+When an image resource has successfully built with its current configuration and pushed to the container registry, the custom report will report the up-to-date, fully qualified built OCI image reference in the `status.latestImage`, which we can use as the output of our Template specified in jsonpath.

 The detailed specifications of the ClusterImageTemplate can be found here:
 ```dashboard:open-url